juancresc/SMSHub/README.md

 # SMSHub
-Android SMS Gateway application for sending and receiving SMS via HTTP API in Kotlin

 ## what?

-SMSHub is an application for Android phones you can use to add SMS functionality to your software (notifications).
+SMSHub is an SMS Gateway application for Android phones you can use to add SMS functionality to your software (notifications).
+It connects to a webpage to retrieve messages to be sent (in JSON format) at regular intervals.
+Also notify about delivery status and incoming messages.

 ## how?